Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-\textbf{Representativeness of static CCs.} We conclude our analysis of RQ1 by discussing the implications of our findings about the instability of the CCs, with respect to the static analyses of coordinated behavior.
-In particular, results in Figure~\ref{fig:temporal-stability} highlighted that some CCs underwent marked changes in time that cannot be captured with time-aggregated static analyses.
-Figure~\ref{fig:size-jaccard-dynamic-static} digs deeper into this aspect by comparing the time-evolving size and membership of each dynamic CC to those of its corresponding static CC.
+We conclude our analysis of RQ1 by discussing the implications of our findings about the instability of the CCs, with respect to the static analyses of coordinated behavior.
+In particular, results in both Figure~\mbox{\ref{fig:temporal-stability}} and Figure~\mbox{\ref{fig:temporal-stability-us}} highlighted that some CCs underwent marked changes in time that cannot be captured with time-aggregated static analyses.
+Figures~\mbox{\ref{fig:size-jaccard-dynamic-static}} and~\mbox{\ref{fig:size-jaccard-dynamic-static-us}} dig deeper into this aspect by comparing the time-evolving size and membership of each dynamic CC to those of its corresponding static CC.
 In particular, to be strongly representative of a dynamic community, a static CC must have relative size $S$ and membership similarity $J$ both close to 1.
 The mapping between static and dynamic CCs is in Figure~\ref{fig:static-vs-dynamic}.
-The results in Figure~\ref{fig:size-jaccard-dynamic-static} surface some of the drawbacks of static analyses.
-The only static CCs that are strongly representative of their dynamic counterparts are \texttt{ASE} and \texttt{SNP}, as reflected by relative size $S\simeq1$ and membership similarity $J>0.6$.
-The same can be concluded also for \texttt{TVT}, although to a lower extent.
+The results in Figures~\mbox{\ref{fig:size-jaccard-dynamic-static}} and~\mbox{\ref{fig:size-jaccard-dynamic-static-us}} surface some of the drawbacks of static analyses.
+The only static CCs that are strongly representative of their dynamic counterparts are \texttt{ASE} and \texttt{SNP} for UK 2019, and \texttt{CRE} for USA 2020, as reflected by relative size $S\simeq1$ and membership similarity $J>0.6$.
+The same can be concluded also for \texttt{TVT}, \texttt{REP}, and \texttt{QCO}, although to a much lower extent.
 Instead, all other static CCs are weakly representative of the corresponding dynamic CCs.
-In fact, all have relative size far from 1 (e.g., $S\gg1.5$ for the \texttt{LAB2}/\texttt{LCH} pair, or $S<0.5$ for all other pairs), and membership similarity $J<0.4$.
+In fact, all have relative size far from 1 (e.g., $S\simeq5$ on October 14 for \texttt{FRA}), and membership similarity $J<0.4$.
 Overall, we found several static CCs that are poorly representative of the temporal evolution of the corresponding communities, which could possibly lead to inaccurate or unreliable results.